 Candidate Plasticity Genes

 We have elucidated the neuronal and synaptic function of two previously unknown CPGs, CPG2 and CPG15, and characterized their very different activities, showing that each provides unique insight into diverse aspects of plasticity mechanisms.
-CPG2 has emerged as a key component of a specialized postsynaptic endocytic mechanism devoted to internalization of synaptic proteins, including glutamate receptors.
-CPG15, plays a dual role in the brain: as a survival factor that rescues cells from apoptosis, and as a growth and differentiation factor that affects process outgrowth and synaptic maturation.
+Both molecules have subsequently become well known, CPG15 (later name neuritin) as an extracellular ligand with multiple roles (also outside the nervous system), and CPG2 as a product of SYNE-1, one of the best genetic hits for bipolar disorder.
 These two genes are still the focus of some research projects in the lab.
 Recently, we have returned to the CPG pool for identification of additional genes of interest.

 Structural Plasticity in Cortical Circuits

-By combining chronic two-photon microscopy in vivo with classic visual manipulations we showed that experience drives structural remodeling of superficial cortical layer 2/3 interneurons in an input- and circuit-specific manner.
-Currently we are using in vivo dual color imaging to examine different types of input onto the different excitatory and inhibitory cell types in the cortical circuit, as well as the timing of constructive and destructive events in terms of pre and postsynaptic components.
+By combining chronic two-photon microscopy in vivo with classic visual manipulations, we showed that experience drives structural remodeling of superficial cortical layer 2/3 interneurons in an input- and circuit-specific manner.
+Recently, we have developed methods for labeling and chronic monitoring of excitatory and inhibitory synapses across entire neuronal arbors in the mouse visual cortex in vivo.
+We are currently using these methods to examine different types of input onto layer 2/3 pyramidal cells, as well as the timing of constructive and destructive events in terms of pre and postsynaptic components.

 Elly Nedivi received her Ph.D. in Neuroscience from Stanford University Medical School and completed her postdoctoral training at The Weizmann Institute in Israel.
 In 1998, after two years at Cold Spring Harbor Laboratory, she joined the faculty of the Department of Brain and Cognitive Sciences and the Picower Institute for Learning and Memory at MIT.
 She also has an appointment in the Department of Biology at MIT.